citp/privacy-policy-historical/l/lo/lon/london.gov.uk.md

-> *The following text is extracted and transformed from the london.gov.uk privacy policy that was archived on 2014-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141218140152id_/http%3A//london.gov.uk/utilities/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the london.gov.uk privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627114746id_/http%3A//london.gov.uk/utilities/privacy-policy) for the most accurate reproduction.*

-# The Greater London Authority’s Commitment to Privacy | Greater London Authority
+# The Greater London Authority’s Commitment to Privacy | London City Hall

 The following outlines the Greater London Authority's policy and commitment to user privacy.